-If you find yourself heading between Amsterdam from Paris, it’s worth stopping in Antwerp, Belgium.
-One of the best pubs in Europe can be found there.
-Also, I believe “We’re on the way” is Belgium’s official travel slogan.
-Antwerp, like other Flemish towns, is kinda like a cross between the Netherlands and France culturally.
-But people speak Dutch as their primary language.
+The Kulminator is one of the best pubs in Europe.
+If you are traveling between Amsterdam and Paris or Brussels, it is worth stopping in Antwerp, Belgium.
+Antwerp, like other Flemish towns, is like a cultural fusion between the Netherlands and France.
+Flemish people speak Dutch as their primary language.
 The southern Wallonia region of Belgium is French speaking.

-Appearance wise, Antwerp looks like you’re still in the Netherlands.
-But go out for a meal or a beer and you’ll see that Antwerp residents generally take these things more seriously compared to the Dutch, who are often Calvinist.
+Aesthetically, Antwerp resembles the Netherlands.
+But when you dine out or have a beer on a pub terrace, and you will notice that Antwerp residents generally have higher food and drink standards compared to the Dutch, who are typically Calvinist.
 The Belgian lifestyle is more similar to France.

 Kulminator in Antwerp, Belgium